couchbase/couchbase-ruby-client/README.markdown

       # ...
     }

+### Timers

+It is possible to create timers to implement general purpose timeouts.
+Note that timers are using microseconds for time intervals.
+For example, following examples increment the keys value five times with 0.5 second
+interval:

+    c.set("foo", 100)
+    n = 1
+    c.run do
+      c.create_periodic_timer(500000) do |tm|
+        c.incr("foo") do
+          if n == 5
+            tm.cancel
+          else
+            n += 1
+          end
+        end
+      end
+    end

 ### Views (Map/Reduce queries)

 If you store structured data, they will be treated as documents and you